 or simply relax by the lake.

 Day 3: Ixpanpajul Nature Park

-This morning we visit nearby Ixpanpajul Nature Park, a wild reserve surrounding this cradle of the Mayan culture.
-The park has 200 tree species, 150 bird species and 40 different mammals, all of which you'll watch for on rain forest walks that meander through the canopy on a series of suspension bridges.
-For adrenaline seekers, there is an exciting zip line opportunity—a chance to whiz through the treetops on a system of cables and platforms that will have you swinging alongside the monkeys!
-This afternoon, you return to Ni'tun to relax or explore along the lake.
+through the canopy on a series of suspension bridges.
+For adrenaline seekers, choose an exciting zip line opportunity—a chance to whiz through the treetops on a system of cables and platforms that will have you swinging alongside the monkeys!
+This afternoon, return to Ni'tun to relax or explore along the lake.

 Day 4: Fly to Belize City / Depart